Gadeer Mreeh: Journalism

-Political and diplomatic career
+Politics and diplomacy

 Prior to the April 2019 Knesset elections, Kamal-Mreeh joined the Israel Resilience Party, a member of the Blue and White alliance, and was placed 25th on the Blue and White list.
 When she joined the faction, she stated that one of her goals was to amend Israel's Nation-State Bill, which specifies the nature of the State of Israel as the nation-state of the Jewish people.

 Kamal-Mreeh was elected to Knesset when the Blue and White alliance won 35 seats in the election.
 She is the first Druze woman to become a Member of Knesset.

 During her tenure, she chaired the Caucus for Planning, Zoning and Industrial Areas, and the Caucus for the Advancement of Druze Women.
 She was a member of the Interior and Environment Committee, the Advancement of Women’s Status and Gender Equality Committee, and of the special committee for fighting crime within the Arab sector.

-Kamal Mreeh co-chaired the Israel-Germany friendship group and chaired the Israel Switzerland parliamentary friendship group.
+Kamal Mreeh co-chaired the Israel-Germany friendship group and chaired the Israel-Switzerland parliamentary friendship group.